buntesfilament/kitchenradio/README.md

 ## Install

+0. Connect a simple push button to a GPIO pin

 1. Modify `WorkingDirectory` and `ExecStart` inside **both** system services inside `./systemd-services` to match yours paths.

 2. Copy both systemd services to your preferred systemd service location (for example: `/etc/systemd/system/`)